-On rue Saint-Leu, at the very heart of Amiens, a new building will promote the excellence of France in the field of electrochemical storage of energy (batteries and supercapacitors): the Energy Hub.
+On rue Baudelocque, at the very heart of Amiens, a new building will promote the excellence of France in the field of electrochemical storage of energy (batteries and supercapacitors): the Energy Hub.
 Fundamental research and technology transfer are the keywords of this showcase for French research.
 Still under construction, it will be delivered by the end of 2016.

 What is the Hub?

 At the forefront of innovation, the Energy Hub is the future place for fundamental research and industrial developments.
 This is where our researchers will give birth to tomorrow’s batteries (sodium-ion, lithium-air, lithium-sulfur…) and improve today’s batteries (safety, manufacturing processes).
 It will be a cutting-edge center for exchanges in electrochemistry, energy storage and materials science.

 The Hub was built on the initiative of Pr.
 Jean-Marie Tarascon as the headquarters of RS2E (French research network on electrochemical energy storage).
 The RS2E was set up by CNRS and the Ministry of Research to federate 17 CNRS/university labs, 15 industrial partners and 3 technology transfer centers (learn more about RS2E).
 A lab based in Amiens, and a founding member of R2SE, will move into the building and bring it to life through its research activities.
 That lab is the LRCS (Laboratoire de réactivité et chimie des solides), headed by Mathieu Morcrette.

 What does "Energy Hub" (Hub de l’énergie) stand for?